X01XX/risc-v-memory-management-vf2/README.md

 Instances of stacks may be used without any corresponding array, by running stack_new.

 <pre>
-See the forth-memory-management project for more development, which may be added here at a later date, but would make it harder to port.
+See the forth-memory-management project for more development, which could be added here at a later date.
+But that would make it harder to port, and assembler language programmers like to get into the details and do it themselves.

     Guaranteed memory-leak detection.
 At program end, check that each instance address in an array has been returned to its stack.